solval/ansible-bootstrap/README.md

 - install Python packages, as per requirements file (including ansible)
 - install Ansible roles, as per requirements file

+You are about to configure requirements for your plays either by modifying requirements/ files, or by using your own, setting env variables.

 Default setup can be tweaked using shell environment variables:
 ```bash
 $APT_REQ_LIST (defaults to requirements/$ID-$VERSION_ID.txt - as per /etc/os-release)